 Be Caring is committed to learning, improvement and innovation and works closely with partners to develop new models of care suitable for the needs of modern society.
 One driver for this is to explore opportunities to leverage carer "down-time" enabling a move towards guaranteed hours contracts.
 A project operating in partnership with a Primary Care Network (PCN) in Leeds provides practical support for people to access local groups and services, helping people to get back on their feet and lead more fulfilling lives.

-live in the highest
+Over 70% of clients live in the highest decile of deprivation in England.

-in England.

-decile of deprivation

-WHAT

 Providing a range of care services in the community to older people and people with disabilities.